soramitsu/chain-adapter/README.md

 Chain-adapter functionality may be used by utilizing the `com.d3.chainadapter.client.ReliableIrohaChainListener` class.
 The class and the service itself are written in Kotlin programming language that has great interoperability with Java.

 The service is fail-fast, i.e it dies whenever Iroha or RabbitMQ goes offline.
-## Configuration file overview
+## Server configuration file overview
-Chain adapter uses `chain-adapter.properties` as a default configuration file that is located in `resources` folder inside the project.
+Chain adapter uses `chain-adapter.properties` as a default configuration file that is located in the `resources` folder inside the project(not in the project where the chain-adapter is used).
 However, every configuration item could be changed through environmental variables.
 - `chain-adapter.rmqHost` - RabbitMQ host
 - `chain-adapter.rmqPort` - RabbitMQ port
+- `chain-adapter.username` - RabbitMQ username(optional)
+- `chain-adapter.password` - RabbitMQ password(optional)
 - `chain-adapter.irohaExchange` - exchange name that is used to publish blocks
 - `chain-adapter.lastReadBlockFilePath` - the file that chain adapter uses to save the last read block height.
 This file is needed to publish missing blocks after restart.
 It's important to highlight that blocks that have lower height values won't be published.
 - `chain-adapter.healthCheckPort` - health check port